The 18 Best Instructional Design Certificate Programs and Courses

 Instructional Design Certificate Program by the University of Wisconsin-Stout

-A highly praised and extremely popular instructional design certificate program that consists of 4 courses, each encompassing a broad topic:
+This is a highly praised and extremely popular instructional design certificate program.
+It comprises four courses, each encompassing a broad topic:

-All the courses must be taken in sequence — you need to finish one course in order to take the next one.
+The program is sequential: you need to finish one course in order to take the next one.
 Each course provides three semester hours of graduate credit.
-To enroll into the program, you should have a bachelor’s degree from an accredited institution.
+To enroll in the program, you should have a bachelor’s degree from an accredited institution.

 These courses are not informal introductory lectures like the ones that can be found on Coursera or Skillshare.
-Taking an academic certificate program like this one is a legitimate way to become a high-value asset on the instructional design job market, beating applicants who can’t boast such accomplishments to the punch.
-After finishing the program, each student receives a signed professional certificate with the University of Wisconsin-Stout official seal titled “Graduate Certificate In Instructional Design.”
+Taking an academic certificate program like this one is a legitimate way to become a high-value asset in the instructional design job market.
+After finishing the program, each student receives a signed professional certificate with the University of Wisconsin-Stout official seal entitled “Graduate Certificate in Instructional Design.”

-• How to tap into career and volunteering instructional design network opportunities
+- How to tap into volunteer and career instructional design network opportunities

-Best for: This course is ideal for those who already have a bachelor’s degree in a specialized field from an accredited institution and are interested in getting an academic education in instructional design.
+This course is ideal for those who already have a bachelor’s degree from an accredited institution and are interested in getting an academic education in instructional design.

 5. Learning Design and Technology Graduate Certificate (Harvard Extension School)